Type A and Type B Personality (Free 3-Min Test)

 Type D personality traits may encourage someone to stay in and mope.
 Do people with a Type T personality mope?
 They’re probably too busy snowboarding or bungee jumping.

-Like Type B personalities, people with Type T personalities are not at a high risk for specific heart problems (at least, none that we know of yet.)
+Like Type B personalities, people with Type T personalities are not at high risk for specific heart problems (at least, none that we know of yet.)
 But with thrill-seeking activities come high risks of their own.

 Am I Type A Or B?

-Simply put, you can ask yourself these questions and quickly determine what personality type you most likely fit:
+Put, you can ask yourself these questions and quickly determine what personality type you most likely fit:

 If you are a Type A or a Type D personality, you may want to reach out to a professional to learn about ways to manage your risk of heart disease and other complications.
 Healthy habits, like positive self-talk or exercise, can help to reduce stress and stay heart-healthy.